meshtastic/firmware/docs/software/nrf52-TODO.md

 Minimum items needed to make sure hardware is good.

-- DONE select and install a bootloader (adafruit)
-- DONE get old radio driver working on NRF52
-- DONE basic test of BLE
-- DONE get a debug 'serial' console working via the ICE passthrough feature
 - add a hard fault handler
-- DONE switch to RadioLab? test it with current radio. https://github.com/jgromes/RadioLib
-- change rx95 to radiolib
-- track rxbad, rxgood, txgood
-- neg 7 error code from receive
-- at boot we are starting our message IDs at 1, rather we should start them at a random number. also, seed random based on timer. this could be the cause of our first message not seen bug
+- at boot we are starting our message IDs at 1, rather we should start them at a random number. also, seed random based on timer. this could be the cause of our first message not seen bug. keep packet sequence number in **attribute** ((section (".noinit")))
-- use SX126x::startReceiveDutyCycleAuto to save power by sleeping and briefly waking to check for preamble bits.
-Change xmit rules to have more preamble bits.
 - use "variants" to get all gpio bindings
 - plug in correct variants for the real board
-- remove unused sx1262 lib from github
 - Use the PMU driver on real hardware
 - add a NEMA based GPS driver to test GPS
 - Use new radio driver on real hardware - possibly start with https://os.mbed.com/teams/Semtech/code/SX126xLib/